ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

     contracts = eth.compile.solidity(globalRegistrarSrc)

-Create and Deploy a Contract
+Create and deploy a contract
 ================================================================================

 Before you begin this section, make sure you have both an unlocked account as